 We have now begun the selection process for the next round of Shoemaker NEO grants.
 When originally conceived, the program focused on helping to provide larger telescopes and more sensitive CCD cameras to observers to help broaden the survey coverage of the sky to increase the rate of NEO discovery.
 As we look at the observing programs that are now contributing the most, we can rejoice that we have made the awards wisely, and the field as a whole has been benefiting as a result.

-Over time, however, the half dozen or so large professional NEO survey programs, particularly the Catalina Sky Survey, run from the University of Arizona’s Lunar and Planetary Laboratory, Pan-STARRS led by the University of Hawaii Institute for Astronomy, and the LINEAR (Lincoln Near-Earth Asteroid Research) program run by MIT’s Lincoln Laboratories, have made great leaps forward in automated searches of wide swaths of the sky for very faint asteroids.
+Over time, however, the half dozen or so large professional NEO survey programs, particularly the Catalina Sky Survey, run from the University of Arizona’s Lunar and Planetary Laboratory, Pan-STARRS led by the University of Hawaii Institute for Astronomy, and the LINEAR (Lincoln Near-Earth Asteroid Research) program run by MIT’s Lincoln Laboratories, have made great leaps forward in automated searches of wide swaths of the sky for very faint asteroids, and the NEOWISE infrared space telescope has been successful in NEO discovery and characterization.
 Although amateur observers still contribute many valuable NEO observations, their most significant contributions have evolved away from NEO discovery and astrometric follow-up (observations to help refine the orbits of new NEOs discovered by the professional surveys) to valuable physical studies that help better characterize the physical nature of these planetary projectiles, and to a lesser extent, tracking of impacts on other worlds.
 This round of Shoemaker grants will focus on advancing amateur contributions in these latter areas (particularly physical studies and to a lesser extent astrometric follow-up).

 The need now is for larger telescopes (apertures larger than about 24 inches, or 60 centimeters), or effectively larger telescopes at superior observing sites, and for automation of observing facilities and equipment.
 Large telescopes at sites with dark, clear skies allow for observation of NEOs fainter than magnitude V = 20.5-21 (where the professional surveys are discovering many new small objects) and automation of observing facilities allows observers with ‘day jobs’ to utilize their facilities more nearly full time and much more efficiently.
 Priority will be given to applicants seeking to improve facilities with large telescopes and/or for automation.
 Priority will also be given to programs that can leverage Shoemaker grant funds through matching contributions from other sources.